Fish On! Guide in one of Alaska's most productive/beautiful fisheries!

 Experience - Whaler’s Cove Lodge is a remote island resort that must provide all services and be self-sufficient.
 To this end, the Facilities Supervisor must have a well rounded knowledge of the building trades, including plumbing, electrical, carpentry (foundations to finish carpentry)

-Dates of Employment - Be available for the entire season from approximately May 11 through September 20.
-Guests will be at the lodge every day June 21, through September 10, 2016.
+Dates of Employment - Be available for the entire season from approximately June 1 through September 20.
+There is an opportunity for pre-season facilities work if you are qualified for heavy equipment and finish carpentry, and/or have concrete skills (as early as May 1).
+Guests will be at the lodge every day June 21, through September 11, 2022.

 Professionalism - We require our employees to present themselves in a professional manner at all times.
-We always have guests at the lodge (from June into September) with turnover days on Saturdays (every week) and Tuesdays or Wednesdays (alternating every other week).
+We always have guests at the lodge (from June into September) with turnover days two days per week..
 Because of our remote location, it is very difficult to replace any of our crew.
 We expect a commitment from our managers to stay the entire season or agreed upon length of contract.
 It is important that our applicants understand the operation and what responsibilities will be required of them.

 Attitude - Our managers have a position with very high guest exposure.
 It is important that our personnel enjoy people and enjoy showing the guests a good time.
 The ultra-outdoorsman or the mountain man attitude is not what we are looking for.
 We are looking for people who can share knowledge in a positive format of encouragement, reinforcement, and style.
 We require our team to have a positive attitude, show extraordinary manners, and be courteous at all times.